Naming the Village of Malcolm

 Malcolm Showers was responsible for establishing the first church in Malcolm.
 In September of 1885 Showers obtained two lots on which to build a Methodist Church.
 Malcolm Showers acted as the first minister in the church until the Reverent D.Y.
 Black took over that position.

-In the 1890s Malcolm boasted a creamery run by a Mr. Nietz el, a barber shop, an implement business and stockyards.
-In later years, Malcolm also had a butcher shop, a hotel and a State bank.
+In the 1890s Malcolm boasted a creamery run by Mr. Nietzel, a barber shop, an implement business and stockyards.
+In later years, Malcolm also had a butcher shop, a hotel, and a State bank.

 On June 16, 1915 Malcolm became an incorporated village.
 The first village board members were: